Yumi-Lab/yumi-config/NoTest-smartpad-flsun-SR-MKS3.0-3.1/readme.txt

 Pour procéder : Renommez le fichier FW en "Robin_nano_v3.bin".

+Mettre le bon MCU: bientot disponible
+Calibration: suivre toutes les étapes de Guilouz: https://guilouz.github.io/Klipper-Flsun-Super-Racer/calibrations/extrudeur/

 Warning:

-Modifying the firmware with an unofficial version may void your product's warranty.
+Modifying the firmware with an unofficial version may result in the loss of your product warranty.
 You are solely responsible for any changes you make to your device.
-By proceeding with these changes, you acknowledge full responsibility in the event of an error.
-Injecting incorrect firmware may result in your motherboard being locked.
-In such a case, it will be necessary to inject a new bootloader using a specific device.
+By making these changes, you accept full responsibility in the event of an error.
+Injecting incorrect firmware may cause your motherboard to lock up.
+In this case, it will be necessary to inject a new bootloader using a special device.

-By injecting this firmware into your 3D printer, you waive any recourse against the manufacturer of your printer.
+By injecting this firmware into your 3D printer, you waive your right to any recourse against the manufacturer of your printer.

-To proceed: Rename the file to "Robin_nano_v3.bin".
+To proceed: Rename the FW file to "Robin_nano_v3.bin".

+Insert the correct MCU: available soon
+Calibration: follow all of Guilouz's steps: https://guilouz.github.io/Klipper-Flsun-Super-Racer/calibrations/extrudeur/

+Translated with DeepL.com (free version)